Categories: Industry News, Pagabo News

 One of the biggest drivers in everything we do at Pagabo is to do things better, by doing better things.
 But this is not just in relation to the work we do with our clients and ecosystem, but all work within the industry.

 At the launch event, Gerard was joined by a number of expert speakers including John Connolly, managing director at C4DI, Rob Lewis, director at 54 Degrees North, and Lord Bob Kerslake, who has recently joined our board as non-executive chairman.
 The four each led a talk focussing on the future of construction, technology and how we can learn from other industries to get to where we need to be.

 A number of polls were voted on and Q&A questions were put to our expert panel throughout the event.
-To view the results in full, click here.
+View the poll results in full.